• Menu

 From here, we continued to Langmeil Winery, without question, the highlight of our day.
 Here, Natalie met two new partners in crime, namely the two women that worked behind the counter.
 They were both wonderful hosts, amazingly friendly, enquiring about our journey, where we had been, where we were going, and pouring great wine for the duration.
 The tasting menu was, much like Jacob’s Creek, varied and included a lot of choices.
 We selected a couple of choices each, and the ladies serving would have none of that… “You came thousands of miles just to see us!”, they said, friendly grins plastered across their faces, and they proceeding to pour Natalie nearly every selection on the menu, including a few that weren’t on the list and in private reserve.
 As the wine kept coming, the conversation flowed, and since the tasting room was just the four of us (a few folks came in from time to time, but for the most part we were by ourselves), they poured themselves a taste (or two or three) and joined in the fun!

-A Kestrel In Mid-Flight - Adelaide, Australia
+A Kestrel In A Dive For Some Food - Adelaide, Australia

-A Kestrel In Mid-Flight – Adelaide, Australia
+A Kestrel In A Dive For Some Food – Adelaide, Australia

 By the end of this marathon, everyone was in stitches as the following scene unfolded… Picture the two winery hosts (who by this point had given themselves the name “The Cunning and Devious Duo”) behind the bar with a glass each, Natalie in front with a glass that they wouldn’t let get even close to empty and ten bottles on the counter (not counting the reserves that had to be put away before other people came in).
 They were on a mission to ensure that we wouldn’t ever forget our visit to the Barossa (since we came all that way just to see them!) and they had succeeded.
 We grabbed a photo with them and bid our farewells, not before grabbing a bottle of an Australian exclusive to enjoy on our upcoming road trip to Melbourne.